 - Do not wear PPE that is unable to function as a barrier

 - Remove PPE before exiting work environment

+Contaminated PPE should never be moved from the worksite.
+IT should be handled minimally and placed in appropriately labeled containers until decontaminated, laundry, or disposal.
 It's important to find out where disposal locations are at work before performing any tasks.
 Normal clothing that's contained should be removed ASAP.
 Fluids can easily seep into cloth, coming into contact with potentially damaged skin.